Skip to main content

 Exam preparation

-Use the following best practice guides and resources to better understand and prepare for the certificate of competence examination process.
+Use the following best practice guides and resources to better understand and prepare for the certificate of competence exam process.

 Exam preparation updates